austinsonger/Policy-Portal/data-protection.md

 **Monitoring**

-\<PlaceHolder> uses AWS CloudWatch/CloudTrail to monitor the entire cloud service operation.
+`<Company Placeholder>` uses AWS CloudWatch/CloudTrail to monitor the entire cloud service operation.
 If a system failure and alarm is triggered, key personnel are notified by text, chat, and/or email message in order to take appropriate corrective action.
 Escalation may be required and there is an on-call rotation for major services when further support is necessary.

-\<PlaceHolder> uses a security agent to monitor production systems.
+`<Company Placeholder>` uses a security agent to monitor production systems.
 The agents monitor system activities, generate alerts on suspicious activities and report on vulnerability findings to a centralized management console.

 The security agent is installed on all on premise Linux servers.
-It is also built into Amazon Machine Images (AMIs) for use in \<PlaceHolder> AWS environments.
+It is also built into Amazon Machine Images (AMIs) for use in `<Company Placeholder>` AWS environments.